muhkartal/NeuroMed/docs/testing_guide.md

 # Testing Guide

-This guide outlines the testing strategy and procedures for the MedExplain AI Pro Medical Literature module.
+This guide outlines the testing strategy and procedures for the Vital AI Pro Medical Literature module.
 It provides guidance on writing, running, and maintaining tests to ensure the quality and reliability of the application.

 ## Testing Philosophy